5 Ways to Improve Your Short Game Golf

 What is short game in golf?

 The short game refers to shorter shorts around and on the green.
 If you hear someone say pitch shot, chip shot, or putt, they are referring to their short game.
-Most amateur golfers do not realize that most of their shots per round come from the short game.

-What distance is short game in golf?
+What yardage is considered a short game in golf?

 Anything inside 50 yards is considered to need the skill set of your short game.
 Inside this distance, golfers will hit pitch shots, chip shots, flop shots, and put the ball into the cup to finish out the hole.

 Other players consider anything close to the green to require the usage of your short game.
-Golfers like Tiger Woods, for example, average around 29 putts per trip around the course.

 How important is the short game in golf?

-The short game is incredibly important to golfers as most strokes come within 50 yards of the hole.
 As a result, players need to spend time working on their touch with their wedges and putters, learning how to increase their feel.

 How much of golf is short game?

-A solid mid handicapper will hit roughly 50-55 short shots per round, including their total number of putts.
 The higher or lower your handicap, the more or less short game shots you can expect to hit with your wedge and putter during your days on the links.